Who was Mary Glowrey?

 She died in Bengaluru (Bangalore) in 1957.

 This website is published by Mary Glowrey Heritage Limited (ABN 39 604 292 346) and all rights are reserved.
-Except where otherwise specified, photographs are from the Mary Glowrey Collection, which is owned by the Catholic Women’s League of Victoria and Wagga Wagga Inc (ABN 18 342 098 335) and are published with their kind permission.
-All requests to use or reproduce any content on this website or from the Mary Glowrey Collection should be made in the first instance to info@maryglowreymuseum.info as outlined on our Contact Us page.
+Except where otherwise specified, images (including in videos) are from the Mary Glowrey Collection, which is owned by the Catholic Women’s League of Victoria and Wagga Wagga Inc (ABN 18 342 098 335) and are published with their kind permission.
+All requests to use or reproduce text, images, audio, video, and other content published on this website, including materials embedded in videos should be made in the first instance to info@maryglowreymuseum.info as outlined on our Contact Us page.